jaspreet1388/25S_CST8919_Lab_2/README.md

 Cause: Latency in log ingestion or misalignment with real-time tests.

+ ## Real-World Improvement
+In a real-world scenario:

+1. Log Full Request Metadata
+Instead of logging only usernames and login status, I would also log:

+IP addresses, user-agent strings, and timestamps.

+This helps identify bots, crawlers, or targeted brute-force attacks from specific clients.

+2. Enable Rate Limiting and Lockout Logic
+I would integrate a rate limiter (e.g., Flask-Limiter) to:

+Block excessive login attempts from the same IP (e.g., 5 attempts in 10 minutes).

+Temporarily lock the user account or throttle the client after repeated failures.

+3. Store Login Attempts in Persistent Storage
+Rather than console-only logs:

+Save login attempts (username, IP, time, success/failure) to a secure database or blob storage.

+This enables historical audits, anomaly detection, and compliance reviews.

 - **A link to a 5-minute YouTube video demo** showing:
   - App deployed
   - Log generation and inspection in Azure Monitor